-Christ Church was built to the highly detailed internal and external design of the celebrated architect J. L. Pearson.
-It remains to this day substantially as designed and built.
+Christ Church was built to the design of the celebrated architect J. L. Pearson.
 Pearson built many other churches throughout the country, including Truro Cathedral, and was also responsible for the extensive restoration of Lastingham Church in 1879.

-Pearson was a spiritual man, and he poured much of his faith into his design – as can be seen by a study of Christ Church, which was dubbed by Archbishop Thompson ‘this little gem of moorland churches.’
+Christ Church was dubbed by Archbishop Thompson ‘this little gem of moorland churches.’
 In John Betjeman’s English Parish Churches it is described by the architect George Pace as follows:

 A church finely conceived within and without by J. L. Pearson, the almost detached tower and spire and the apsidal chancel being its highlights.
 There is much competent French detail, but the tower up to belfry stage displays fully developed Pearsonic traits .
 The interior shows rich and effective use of ironwork and glass, quite definitely of the nineteenth century and the work of a real architect.

-The building is a solid stone structure of mainly local materials, except for the external shafts of the openings which are of red Mansfield stone.
+The building is a solid stone structure of mainly local materials.
 Coloured stones, especially Rosedale ironstone, are used in bands and patterns with good effect.
 It consists of nave, aisles, and chancel with an apsidal east end, suggested perhaps by that of the mother church at Lastingham.
 The walls of the nave and chancel are the same height.
 There is a clear sense of a central axis from the Font, the place of welcome, to the Altar, the place of sacrifice and redemption.
 An east-west axis is largely suppressed by the placing of the north and south nave windows out of alignment.

 There is a chapel at the east end of the north aisle, which was never finished but possibly intended to receive an altar-tomb with a recumbent effigy of Joseph Shepherd.